brunogalerani/android-pokedex/README.md

 # android-pokedex
 A pokédex app for android.

-This app was requisite for an Android class in IFSP College.
+This app was created for an Android class in IFSP College.

 Requirements for this app:
 - Splash screen with a progressive bar;